 2.1 Space in Channels

 As long as we are pursuing the goal of pleasant perception, this sort of procedure is satisfying.
-However, for reproducing the clarity of a voice in an excellent acoustic environment, the hum of a bee close to our nose, or to create the emotional impression of the spatial sonic field in one of the famous concert halls in the world, the perception of phantom sources is collapsing.
+However, for reproducing the clarity of a voice in an excellent acoustic environment, the hum of a bee close to our nose, or to create the emotional impression of the spatial sonic field in one of the famous concert halls throughout the world, the perception of phantom sources is collapsing.

-In the previous chapter we described the reason why it isn't possible to capture the correct spatial distribution of sound waves and reflections in the recording room by a microphone alignment.
+In the previous chapter, we described the reason why it isn't possible to capture the correct spatial distribution of sound waves and reflections in the recording room by a microphone alignment.
 Therefore, we have to verify the question; whether the conventional basic approach of channel-orientated procedures is the right way.
 In any case, these channel-oriented approaches will lead to phantom acoustic sources.
 However, these always move dependent on the listener's position.
 Correct spatial depiction of the sound event remains impossible in this case.
 The spatial sonic field isn't describable as signal deviation between some single points because this difference is unequal at any spot in room.
 For authentic reproduction, we are obliged to reconstruct the spatial structure of the wave fronts with volume.
-That´s verifiable by the fact of whether or not the movements of a listener in the playback- room are causing the same changes in perception, as an equidistant movement of a listener in the recording room.
+That´s verifiable by the fact of whether or not the movements of a listener across the playback- room causes the same changes in perception, as an equidistant movement of a listener in the recording room.
 No other indication is a mark of true spatial audio.

 2.2 The mirror source model